 He works as a counselor and an advisor to builders in developing the concept and structure of the overall development.
 The developments include Planned Unit Developments, multi-family townhouse communities, high and mid-rise buildings, mixed-use properties and IDA generated properties.

-Mr. Herzbach previously served as an Assistant Attorney General of the State of New York in the Real Estate Finance Bureau, the office responsible for the regulation of condominiums and cooperatives in the State of New York.
+Prior to joining Certilman Balin, Mr. Herzbach was an Assistant Attorney General of the State of New York in the Real Estate Finance Bureau, the office responsible for the regulation of condominiums and cooperatives in the State of New York.

-For ten years, he was an Adjunct Professor at Hofstra University School of Law.
+For over ten years, he was an Adjunct Professor at Hofstra University School of Law.
 He taught a course in Condominium and Cooperative Law.
 Mr. Herzbach participates as a moderator and a panelist at Continuing Legal Education classes on all aspects of Community Association Law.
 Through a special program in affiliation with Hofstra Law School, called the LIREG Real Estate Development Seminar Mr. Herzbach teaches the condominium and cooperative section of the course.

-Active in charitable endeavors he chaired the LIREG charitable committee and volunteers at the Suffolk Y and the Family Service League, and the American Cancer Society that once honored him as its “Man of the Year.”
+Active in charitable endeavors he chaired the LIREG charitable committee and volunteers at the Suffolk Y and the Family Service League.
+The American Cancer Society once honored him as “Man of the Year.”

 Mr. Herzbach graduated from Hofstra University School of Law and earned a Bachelor of Arts in Political Science from the University of Cincinnati.
 He is admitted to practice in the State of New York and the U.S. District Court, Eastern District of New York, and achieved the highest rating by Martindale Hubbell.